TenshiRachel/pto-rag/README.md

 Run with all 3 enabled for best results.

-- [use_cache] - Use ratio caching (Reuse previously retrieved documents for answers)
+- [use_cache] - Use query caching (Reuse previously retrieved documents for answers)
 - [use_dynamic_k] - Update k (Num of retrieved documents) for retriever during generation
 - [use_rerank] - Reorder retrieved documents